DINA-community/Matching-Agent/plugins/asset_source/isduba/README.md

-# Generating the ISDuBA API
+# ISDuBA API

+The installation script of the ISDuBA fetcher plugin in the root directory of this project includes the following steps among others:

 - Download the swagger file of the ISDuBA API and store it as isduba-api.json:
   ```